Skip to content

 policy check → approval gate → cost/loop guardrails → sandbox exec → audit ledger

-So work runs in a disposable, deny-by-default sandbox; risky actions are blocked or escalated to a human; and everything is recorded in a tamper-evident ledger.
+So work runs in a disposable, deny-by-default Citadel; risky actions are blocked or escalated to a human; and everything is recorded in a tamper-evident Chronicle.

 Which one do I want?